FRITZ!Powerline 540E – Service - Knowledge Base

 The wireless router's MAC address filter may not be enabled during configuration:

 The FRITZ!Box's MAC address filter is now disabled.
-You can re-enable it as soon as you have completed the configuration of the wireless connection between FRITZ!Powerline and the FRITZ!Box.
+You can re-enable it as soon as you have finished configuring the wireless connection between FRITZ!Powerline and the FRITZ!Box.

 Connecting FRITZ!Box to FRITZ!Powerline using a network cable